When Is It Too Late To Get a Lawyer for a Car Accident? 2025

 - If the accident involved a motorcyclist, bicyclist, or pedestrian

-- When the accident occurs in a construction zone
+- When an accident occurs in a construction zone

 - When recovering from the accident causes you to lose work income